marktriggs/archivesspace-wiki/Home.md

 ### Source Code
 The master branch of the [`archivesspace/archivesspace`](https://github.com/archivesspace/archivesspace) repository is the current stable of the code.
 During the initial development phase, which ended in August 2013, new versions were released every two weeks.

-The [`hudmol/archivesspace`](https://github.com/hudmol/archivesspace) repository isthe upstream repository with active development.
+The [`hudmol/archivesspace`](https://github.com/hudmol/archivesspace) repository is the upstream repository with active development.